-Our 50 House Buying Tricks include how to squeeze sellers for info, hidden costs, a deal-breakers' checklist and tips on solicitors and surveyors.
+Our 50+ House Buying Tricks includes how to squeeze sellers for info, hidden costs, a deal-breakers' checklist and tips on solicitors and surveyors.
 There's also a 10 'last-ditch questions to ask sellers' checklist, including "How do you turn the water off?"

-Though probably not at the forefront of your mind, the risk of crime and flooding has a significant impact on insurance premiums and a property's value.
+Though probably not at the forefront of your mind, flooding has a significant impact on insurance premiums and a property's value.
 Clever free sites quickly reveal how vulnerable a property is – possibly saving years of stress.

 If you are considering buying a home, use these before getting a survey.
-If they show the house is about to plummet off a cliff into the sea, you'll save £700 in wasted fees.
+If they show it's at risk of regularly ending up underwater, you'll save wasted survey fees.

 Steel yourself and take a look at the Police.uk crime mapping website for England and Wales.
 It breaks down recorded crimes by street, including burglary, robbery and anti-social behaviour (gulp!), all of which mean dearer insurance premiums.

 It isn't just a question of location, location, location.
-Saving on property involves the cost of the debt, council tax and home insurance.
-Yet there are easy ways to slash the cost on all of these.
+Making savings on property involves the cost of the debt, council tax and home insurance.
+Yet there are easy ways to slash these costs.

 Council tax bands in England and Scotland were decided in 1991, but often it was done by an estate agent just driving past.
-It's possible to quickly check your band and if it's wrong challenge and possibly get a rebate of thousands.
-Read the full Council Tax Reclaiming guide.
+You can quickly check your band and if it's wrong, challenge and possibly get a rebate of thousands.
+Read our Council Tax Reclaiming guide.